top of page

 You can listen, believe, gently cheer, respect autonomy, and focus on safety.

-Supporting Quotes:
+Supporting Quotes

-"I'm here for you when you're ready."
+• "I'm here for you when you're ready."

-"You don't deserve this.
+• "You don't deserve this.
 It's not your fault."

 Guide for Families and Friends

 Be consistent in offering practical help and sharing resources discreetly.
+Respect the limits of those you are trying to help.
+Do not judge or give ultimatums.

-Caring for yourself:
+Caring for Yourself

-Affirmation: "I can offer love and resources, but I am not responsible for repairing what I did not break."
+"I can offer love and resources, but I am not responsible for repairing what I did not break."

-Group affirmations: "I am worthy of security."
+• "I am worthy of security."

-"I'm strong enough to heal."
+• "I'm strong enough to heal."

-Community engagement: "I will speak up when I see signs of abuse.
+"I will speak up when I see signs of abuse.
 I will share resources.
 I will not be silent."

 Community Responsibility

-Domestic violence is not just a private problem, it is a community problem.
+Domestic violence is not just a private problem; it is a community problem.

 Asking for Help